How to Find the Perfect YouTube Niche For Your Channel

 How to Find Ideas for your Niche

-How to select the perfect YouTube niche for your channel depends on three elements: what you’re passionate about, your knowledge and skills, and whether there’s an accessible audience for a specific topic.
+Selecting the perfect YouTube niche for your channel depends on three elements: what you’re passionate about, your knowledge and skills, and whether there’s an accessible audience for a specific topic.

-Your ideal niche is where these overlap.
+Your ideal niche is where these three overlap.

 Start out by asking yourself what you’re good at.
 These could be skills that you acquired as part of your job or your hobby, or knowledge based on personal experiences.
 For example: If you’re obsessed with over law and crime, enjoy trawling through records for juicy details, and interviewing experts – then running a True Crime channel or podcast might be your thing.

 Note down all the knowledge and the skills you could share with your audience.
 It could be anything from interior design to hobby science.